Abandoned & Little-Known Airfields:

 At its peak, 12,000 people per day passed through the station.

-After the war the island housed various activities supporting Naval & Marine forces in the bay area.
+After WW2 Treasure Island housed various activities supporting Naval & Marine forces in the bay area.

-A 1946 aerial view showed that buildings had covered the site of the former runway on the north side of the island.
+A 1946 aerial view looking north showed the Treasure Island hangars in the foreground, and the barely recognizable trace of a runway on the north side of the island.

 The 1949 USGS topo map did not depict any airfield facilities on the island.